IRA Basics: Funding an IRA

 Let's say you've opened an individual retirement account (IRA) that makes sense for you.
-And now you're wondering exactly how, and at what level, to fund that account.
+And now you're wondering exactly how to fund that account.
 Some of the questions you're probably asking yourself include:

 - Should I write a check once a year?